QuirinoC/TicTacToe.py/README.md

-# TicTacToe.py
+# tictactoe.py
 TicTacToe in python for 2 players
- Feel free to download and play tictactoe.py, must be runned in python3 I still have to work in play again in case its a tie or someone winning Please ask me any questions you have about how to do something
+ Feel free to download and play tictactoe.py, its written in python3 Just python3 tictactoe.py in terminal
+I still have to work in play again in case its a tie or someone winning Please ask me any questions you have about how to do something